tapfortap/Documentation/iOSAPIReference.md

 **Return Value**

-  - _TapForTapBanner_ - a new instance of a Banner
+  - _TFTBanner_ - a new instance of a Banner

 #### - (void)startShowingAds